 Aldona Watts is an award-winning filmmaker working in the Bay Area and New York.
-Her directorial debut, Land of Songs (2015), is screening internationally and received the Margaret Mead Filmmaker Award Honorary Mention from the Margaret Mead Film Festival at the American Museum of Natural History in New York and the Audience Award from the Chicago European Union Film Festival.
-She is currently directing a documentary short about an experimental dining event featuring Bay Area artists and three Michelin Starred chefs, as well as producing a feature documentary about Thee Temple ov Psychick Youth.
+Her directorial debut, Land of Songs (2015), is screening internationally and received the Audience Award from the Chicago European Film Festival as well as the Margaret Mead Filmmaker Award Honorable Mention from the Margaret Mead Film Festival at the American Museum of Natural History in New York.
+She is currently directing a documentary short about an experimental dining event featuring Bay Area artists and Michelin Starred chefs, as well as producing a feature documentary about Thee Temple ov Psychick Youth.
 She is an organizer at Her Girl Friday, a Brooklyn collective that creates inclusive events featuring women/femme nonfiction storytellers.
 She has produced audio documentaries on topics involving gender, music, and culture and hosted a punk radio show that broadcasted in New York City and Vilnius, Lithuania.

 DIRECTOR OF PHOTOGRAPHY